-This policy will continue to evolve based on the most up-to-date information and guidance from federal and state authorities, and revisions will be made with the goal of limiting the spread of COVID-19, flattening the curve, and assuring a healthy workforce who can care for current and future patients.
+The following visitation policy will continue to evolve during the COVID-19 pandemic based on the most up-to-date information and guidance from federal and state authorities.
+Revisions will be made with the goal of limiting the spread of COVID-19, flattening the curve, and assuring a healthy workforce who can care for current and future patients.

-Important parking update: Beginning on Friday, July 17, the DHMC North Entrance (the Patient Towers) and adjacent visitor parking lots will close, as construction begins on our new Patient Pavilion inpatient addition.
+Important parking update: Please note that the DHMC North Entrance (the Patient Towers) and adjacent visitor parking lots are closed, as construction begins on our new Patient Pavilion inpatient addition.
 Visitors to DHMC inpatient units should enter the hospital through the Main Entrance.
-For specific information on parking and entry, see the D-H Upgrade page.
+For specific information on parking and entry, see the review the construction progress page.